divyagupta167/Email-Application/README.md

 # Email-Application
-A simple Email Application using Java which creates email accounts for new hires
+A simple Email Application using Java which creates email accounts for new hires in a company.

 This application does the following task -->